JoaoLopesF/RemoteDebug/README.md

  - In advanced sample, I used WifiManager library, ArduinoOTA and mDNS, please see it.

 ## Releases

+#### 1.5.0 - 26/08/18

+  - Auto function name and ESP32 core id for rdebug* macros
+  - begin method have a option for port number
+  - Few adjustments
+  - Added new rdebug?ln to put auto new line

 #### 1.4.0 - 18/08/18